-A Memorial Service for Chuck McCammack will be held at the field Sunday morning April 28 at 10 am.
-The field will be closed to flying during the service and all TIMPA members are invited to attend.
-Chuck was one of the original TIMPA volunteers and he was instrumental in the early development of TIMPA.
+A Memorial Service for Chuck McCammack was held at the field Sunday, April 28 at 10 am.
+Chuck was one of the original TIMPA volunteers and was instrumental in the early development of TIMPA.
 Due to poor health, he had been unable to participate for a number of years but he truly missed being able to help out at TIMPA.

 AIAA Design Build Fly Competition

 The TIMPA field was closed this past Friday thru Sunday for the semi-annual AIAA Design Build Fly contest.
 Beautiful weather and quality flying made this a very impressive event.
 The Design Build Fly contest, sponsored by Cessna and Raytheon, provides a real-world aircraft design experience for college engineering students by giving them the opportunity to validate their engineering studies.
 Student teams from around the world design, fabricate, and demonstrate the flight capabilities of an unmanned, electric powered, radio controlled aircraft which can best meet the specified mission profile.
 Go to the TIMPA Facebook page to see photos of the event.